SMAPPNYU/smapphowto/requesting_a_database_data_dump.md

 If you only want geo tagged tweets or non geo tagged tweets you should tell us that.

-Anything I did not metion here should be documented in the smapp-toolkit (somethings are definitely missing from the docs though so don't hesitate to ask):
+Anything I did not metion here should be documented in the smapp-toolkit (some things are definitely missing from the docs though so don't hesitate to ask):
 <a href="https://github.com/SMAPPNYU/smapp-toolkit">https://github.com/SMAPPNYU/smapp-toolkit</a>